Losing a loved one is never easy. On top of the sadness and grief, families also need to finalize their loved one’s affairs.

-The Law Offices of Kyle Robbins has created this guide to give you some basic information on how to probate a will without a lawyer.
+Robbins Estate Law has created this guide to give you some basic information on how to probate a will without a lawyer.
 Please note, however, that estate administration can become complicated very quickly.

 Generally, it’s not advisable to probate a will in Texas without a lawyer.
 This guide is only for informational purposes and does not constitute legal advice.

 Before you begin the probate process, you need to take care of some preliminary matters.
 Perhaps the most important step is gathering documents related to the estate.
 You will want to obtain a copy of the death certificate, the will, any codicils (amendments), and trusts.
 Try to locate the original will, if possible.
 You will also need to notify executors and trustees named in the will.
 Once you have located the important documents related to the estate and notified these parties, you can proceed with the application.

 The application you use will depend largely on the size and complexity of the estate.
 Assuming there is a will, you will need to choose between a muniment of title and a more traditional probate.

 Muniment of Title

 If your loved one did have a will, but also has a fairly simple estate, then a muniment of title is a possible option.
 A muniment of title is a simplified way of probating an estate with a will.
 To qualify, the estate must meet certain criteria:

 - The estate does not have any unpaid debts (other than real estate liens),

 - More than four years have not passed since the death,

 - There is no need for administration of the estate (due to complexity, disputes, etc.), and